cse110-sp23-group14/group14-super-linter-tester/admin/meetings/052923-monday-meeting.md

 ## Notes

 - New homepage design
+	- Will have one page (just home page and scroll to different items)
 	- Need to figure out the do the hompage snapping
-- Fix issue with horoscope pop up
+	- Fix issue with horoscope pop up can click it while its not there
 - Melody working on hash function
 - work on writing unit tests